euler-xyz/median-oracle/README.md

 ![](pics/gas-usage-usdc-weth-10min-window.png)

 How much shorter the windows can be still needs to be researched.
-It will be especially important to create a detailed attacker threat model considering the changes resulting from Proof of Stake, MEV-Boost, etc.
+It will be especially important to create a detailed attacker threat model considering the changes resulting from Proof of Stake, MEV Boost, etc.

 ## Other Notes